gundvang/Theatrix/README.md

 ```

 #### data-tags
+Data-tags are how you tell Theatrix what to do on certain inputs.
+Most of the tags are used in the navigation.
+But some can also be used outside of the navigation.

 ```
 data-link="" // click link to a scene (can be used outside of navigation as well) data-direction="" // overwrites data-link's default data-direction (can be used outside of navigation as well)